chapel-lang/chapel/doc/rst/technotes/libraries.rst

 .. note::

-  If you are taking advantage of the generated ``__init__.py`` initializer file to import your module, you do not need to call ``chpl_cleanup`` yourself because it is already registered to be called at program exit.
+  If you are taking advantage of the generated ``__init__.py`` initializer file to import the output directory as a package, you do not need to call ``chpl_cleanup()`` yourself because it is already registered to be called at program exit.
 The generated initializer is explained below.

 Python Init File
 ----------------